 • 150°F: Juicy, tender, and slightly stringy chicken breasts.

-• 160°F: Less juicy but still tender chicken breasts.
-Have a more similar texture to traditionally cooked chicken.
+• 160°F: Less juicy but still tender chicken breasts, similar texture to traditionally cooked chicken.

 Serving: 1chicken breastCalories: 297kcalCarbohydrates: 2gProtein: 24gFat: 21gSaturated Fat: 9gPolyunsaturated Fat: 2gMonounsaturated Fat: 9gTrans Fat: 0.5gCholesterol: 102mgSodium: 715mgPotassium: 453mgFiber: 1gSugar: 0.5gVitamin A: 437IUVitamin C: 13mgCalcium: 18mgIron: 1mg